Schuylkill Saved

-Schuylkill Saved is a two hour role-playing game that invites its players to help avert an imagined environmental disaster threatening a large body of water much like Philadelphia’s own Schuylkill River.
+River’s Edge is a two-hour role-playing game that invites its players to help avert an imagined environmental disaster threatening a large body of water much like Philadelphia’s own Schuylkill River.
 The game is aimed at teenage players ranging from 13 to 18 and is playable nearly anywhere (including outdoors).
 It takes roughly an hour in duration and requires an adult facilitator to run the experience.
-The entire group of players (made up of 3 teams) must have 25 points – earned both by playing one’s role and achieving goals that character wants within the role play – at the end of the game in order to win.
+The entire group of players (made up of 3 teams) must have 25 points – earned both by playing one’s role and achieving goals that the character wants within the role play – at the end of the game in order to win.

 The game’s action unfolds in five rounds, each with a slightly different underlying mechanic.
 Players will learn the value of listening to each other and find incentive to genuinely hear the concerns of others; see how collaboration and compromise are key to creating consensus across groups of differing needs; sacrifice in order to achieve larger aims; and use their imaginations and personal creativity to propose solutions for large-scale problems.